FAQs on the Accommodation at NCH

 Our 2020 cohort is split across student and private accommodation.
 Mannequin House has the largest number of NCH students, and then there are a handful of students at ISH and Scape Bloomsbury.

-7. How do I book my room at Urbanest Tower Bridge, Unite Drapery Place or Well Street Hall?
+7. How do I book my room at NCH recommended halls?

-Please make sure you submit your accommodation choices on our online booking form here, especially for Urbanest Tower Bridge, as we cannot guarantee that we will be able to put you in a flat with other NCH students if you book directly with Urbanest Tower Bridge or Unite Students Drapery Place.
+Please make sure you submit your accommodation choices on our online booking form here, especially for Urbanest Tower Bridge, as we cannot guarantee that we will be able to put you in a flat with other NCH students if you book directly with Urbanest Tower Bridge.

 8. How do I book my room at ISH?